NukeManDan/slides/2022/cryptorado-1-million-cups-slides.md

 ## Non-profit Cooperative<br>Trade Association

-_A Magnet for talent, helping fuel innovation for Blockchain in Colorado_
+_A Magnet for talent, helping fuel innovation for Web3 in Colorado_

 Notes: